Basics III

 // so we are running a hundred of tasks concurrently

-// using a just few threads because whenever the function
+// using just few threads because whenever the function

 // some_operation() calls await (on the sleep), it yields